lucsky/go-exml/README.md

 }
 ```

-To reduce the amount and depth of event callbacks that you have to write, **go-exml** allows you to register handlers on **events paths**:
+To reduce the amount and depth of event callbacks that you have to write, **exml** allows you to register handlers on **events paths**:

 ```go
 decoder.OnTextOf("address-book/contact/first-name", func(text exml.CharData) {